How do I dispose of Easicult?

 The test kit instructions specify the incubation temperature range.
 What is the actual required temperature for incubation?

-If you have an incubator, incubate the tests at 27 - 30 °C. If you do not have an incubator, incubate the tests at room temperature (18 - 25 °C).
-In this case, an extended incubation time is recommended.
+If you have an incubator, incubate the tests at 27 - 30 ºC.
+If you do not have an incubator, incubate the tests at ambient temperature or at room temperature (18 - 25 ºC).
+Extended incubation time may be recommended in lower temperatures.
+The most accurate results can be obtained when the slides are incubated at the temperature where the samples have been collected.

 What is an acceptable number of bacteria for cooling water to contain?